strongloop/strongloop.com2/_posts/2019-03-28-loopback4-javascript-experience.md

 A typical LoopBack 4 app is composed of several elements:

-- a controller to define the endpoints
+- A controller to define the endpoints.
-- a sequence to customize and contain the request-response process
+- A sequence to customize and contain the request-response process.
-- models for defining the data
+- Models for defining the data.
-- a datasource to connect to database
+- A datasource to connect to database.
-- a repository to link the model to the datasource
+- A repository to link the model to the datasource.
-- the application class which brings all of these together
+- The application class which brings all of these together.

 The application also supports the ability to create custom routes to define non-REST enpoints.

 The proof of concept listed above demonstrates how writing LoopBack 4 applications in JavaScript would enable all the above features.

-**What was achieved**
+**What was Achieved**

 1. Ability to create [application class](https://github.com/strongloop/loopback4-example-javascript/blob/class-factory/server/application.js) in JavaScript.